yunki00/AI-X-Deeplearing9/README.md

 Image shape :  (3, 112, 112)

+The number of images :  13233

-The number of images :  10560
+The number of train images :  10560

+The number of test images :  2673